 Knowledge Management Challenges in the Retail Environment

-While the benefits of knowledge management in retail are clear, there are challenges to putting an effective system in place.
-Key challenges include:
+While the benefits of knowledge management in retail are clear, there are challenges to implementing an effective system.
+They include:

-- Converting information into knowledge: Information can exist in many different formats and in many disparate locations, from training videos to product sheets.
+- Converting information into knowledge: Information can exist in various formats and disparate locations, from training videos to product sheets.
 To effectively turn information into knowledge, you must collect it in a central location and make it easily accessible to everyone in your business.
 Only then can they take that information and apply it.

-- Tracking knowledge management success: Implementing a knowledge management platform is only the first step.
-You must then measure its success by looking at metrics such as employee buy-in, engagement, and performance.
+- Tracking knowledge management success: Implementing a knowledge management platform is the first step.
+You must measure its success by looking at employee buy-in, engagement, and performance metrics.

-A comprehensive knowledge management platform, combined with change management efforts, can equip your retail business to rise above the competition.
+A comprehensive knowledge management platform and change management efforts can equip your retail business to rise above the competition.
 Through a knowledge management platform like Bloomfire, you can both centralize the collective knowledge of your employees and equip those employees to provide a better customer experience.